Larry955/Tetris/README.md

 - Fifth,Update the Tetris,before this step,we need to generate next Tetris,function **INT	GetRandNum(int iMin, int iMax)** generates a random number between 0 and TERIS_TYPE for us so that we can generate a random Tetris with random shape,then we call **VOID RefreshTeris(int nStartX, int nStartY, BOOL bTeris[4][4], BOOL bGame[GAME_X][GAME_Y])** to generate next Tetris,we also update score in this function.

+(**Forgive me for my poor English,cause it's really hard for me to describe the whole program in English,ah..the layout of this file is also ugly...**)